Does Medicare Cover 24-Hour In Home Hospice Care Services?

 • Social engagement.
 Social engagement can provide emotional support, companionship, and a sense of belonging to the person and reduce the risk of isolation, loneliness, and depression, which may worsen cognitive decline and dementia.
 Social engagement can also stimulate the brain and enhance mental and emotional functioning.
 Maintaining and developing meaningful, positive, supportive social relationships and networks, such as family, friends, neighbors, colleagues, etc, is recommended.

 • Healthy diet.
 A healthy diet can provide the essential nutrients and antioxidants the brain needs to function properly and protect itself from damage and inflammation.
-A healthy diet can also prevent or control obesity, diabetes, hypertension, and other conditions that may increase the risk of dementia.
+It can also prevent or control obesity, diabetes, hypertension, and other conditions that may increase the risk of dementia.
 It is recommended to follow a balanced and varied diet rich in fruits, vegetables, whole grains, fish, nuts, olive oil, etc., and low in saturated fat, salt, sugar, red meat, processed food, etc.

 These tips and strategies can help distinguish between dementia and normal aging by improving the cognitive health and well-being of the person and preventing or delaying the onset and progression of dementia.